temken/raytracer/README.md

 - [x] Cube/box (composite of 6 rectangulars, each with their own color)
 - [x] Add a nice color scheme.
 - [x] Progressbar for videos
-- [ ] Simulate a perfect mirror
+- [x] Simulate a perfect mirror
-- [ ] Configuration singleton from imported file
+- [x] Configuration singleton from imported file
-- [ ] Add configuration json file that also defines the destination of the generated images/videos (<ID>/images/image_01.png, <ID>/videos/video_01.mp4)
+- [x] Add configuration json file that also defines the destination of the generated images/videos (<ID>/images/image_01.png, <ID>/videos/video_01.mp4)
-- [ ] Define and import a scene in json file.
+- [x] Define and import a scene in json file.
-- [ ] Implement the MC path tracing approach
+- [x] Implement the MC path tracing approach
+- [x] Add textures to objects.
+At least rectangles should not be too hard. (store an image file with the object, promote mColor to Color(), and just return the color of the image at the hit point)
+- [ ] Smooth final images and reduce noise
+- [ ] Optimize the rendering process
 - [ ] Preview images in the terminal

 Other ideas:

 - Define trajectories that the camera can follow (time dependence).
 For a give speed, fps we can generate neat videos flying through the scene.
 - We could also make the scene itself time-dependent (e.g. moving light sources, objects, etc).
 Planets passing around the sun would be fun.
+- Objects just need their own velocity, rate-of-turn and angular momentum around the z axis
 - Enable background gradients/images.
-- Add textures to objects.
-At least rectangles should not be too hard. (store an image file with the object, promote mColor to Color(), and just return the color of the image at the hit point)

 ## General notes